OKEAMAH/Git/docs/alpha/smart_rollups.rst

 <https://github.com/WebAssembly/wabt>`__ to reduce the size of the
 kernel (down to 115 bytes in our case).

+Please note that the compilation from rust to WASM is not deterministic and running this command will result in different output if run in different environments.
+To have deterministic builds compilation should always be run in the same environment.

 Host Functions in Rust
 """"""""""""""""""""""